varveler/better_python/SOLID/readme.md

 If you have objects in a program you should be able to substitute those objects with instances of their subtypes or subclasses without altering the correctness of the program.

-for example with the previous code:
+for example with the next code:

 ```python
 # code before